Zephyruskk/vodsplicer/README.md

 ## Thank you!
 I hope you'll consider using this project for splicing your VODs.
 Again, please contact me @zephyrsk on Discord or @zephyruskk on Twitter with any questions or concerns.

+## Credits
+OpenCV, Tesseract, and this project are licensed under Apache License 2.0.
+A copy of this can be found under `CREDITS/LICENSE`.

+FFmpeg uses the GNU Lesser General Public License, version 2.1, which can be found on gnu.org.

+Copyright 2023 Zachary Scott